Adityak102006/Firefox-extention-night-tab-condigurations/README.md

 4. Scroll down and click on data
 5. and Import the file to your browser

+Setting night tab as default whenever you open your browser
+1. Go to your browser settings and then go to home settings
+2. use custom urls
+3. then click on current page option (make sure you open the night tab in new tab and don't open any website other than that until you are finished)

 If you have already made your own themes you can add your config here, contributions will be appreciated.
 Thank you